handsontable/handsontable/docs/content/guides/rows/rows-sorting.md

 // get the `MultiColumnSorting` plugin const multiColumnSorting = handsontableInstance.getPlugin('multiColumnSorting');

-multiColumnSorting.sort(
-  [
+multiColumnSorting.sort([
   // sort data by the first column, in ascending order {
     column: 0,
     sortOrder: 'asc',
   },
   // within the above sort criteria,
   // sort data by the second column, in descending order {
     column: 1,
     sortOrder: 'desc',
   },
-  ],
-);
+]);
 ```

 :::